Aviation fears grow over Russia fallout from Ukraine crisis

 Of these, two thirds, or 515 jets, with an estimated market value of about $10 billion, are rented from foreign firms.

-"If there are sanctions on dealing with Russian companies, this could affect more than 500 aircraft if no exemptions are allowed," said Rob Morris, head consultant at Ascend by Cirium.
+“If there are sanctions on dealing with Russian companies, this could affect more than 500 aircraft if no exemptions are allowed,” said Rob Morris, head consultant at Ascend by Cirium.—Reuters

 Comments